-The stand-alone results assume that the new generation interconnecting at the Jackson Fuller 230 kV bus is modeled in the power flow case at full output, or approximately 201 MW, and the rest of the generation and loads in the power flow model reflect a heavy summer load 2010 case.
-The contingency studies were performed for both the "with GI-2007-10" generation model, and the reference model without the proposed wind farm, and the results listing the overloaded elements (power flows in excess of their continuous rating) were compared.
+The stand-alone results reflect that the new generation interconnecting at the Jackson Fuller 230 kV bus is modeled in the power flow case at full output, or approximately 250 MW, and the rest of the generation and loads in the power flow model reflect a heavy summer load 2010 case.
+The contingency studies were performed for both the "with GI-2007-12" generation model, and the reference model without the proposed wind farm.
+The results of these two analyses listing the overloaded elements (power flows in excess of their continuous rating) were compared.

-A list of the transmission facilities that either incur new single contingency (N-1) overloading, or that become significantly overloaded as a result of adding 201 MW of new generation at Jackson Fuller in the heavy summer 2010 power flow cases (i.e., 5% or more differential loading between the case with GI-2007-10 generation at 201 MW vs. 0 MW) can be found in Table 6 in the Appendix.
+A list of the transmission facilities that either experience a new single contingency (N-1) overload, or that become significantly overloaded as a result of adding 250 MW of new generation at Jackson Fuller in the heavy summer 2010 power flow cases (i.e., 5% or more differential loading between the case with GI-2007-12 generation at 250 MW vs. 0 MW) can be found in Tables 5 and 6 in the Appendix.

-Two of the identified facilities that would become overloaded due to the addition of GI-2007-10 under contingency conditions are located in the CSU system due to increased flows on the nearby underlying 115 kV transmission facilities.
-For the short-term, the affected utilities, Tri-State and CSU, are willing to operate the area system with the Palmer - Monument 115 kV circuit open, thereby reducing the thru-flow.
+Three of the identified facilities that would become overloaded due to the addition of GI-2007-12 under contingency conditions are located in the CSU system due to increased flows on the nearby underlying 115 kV transmission facilities.
+For the short-term, the affected utilities, TSGT and CSU, are willing to operate the area system with the Palmer - Monument 115 kV circuit open, thereby reducing the thru-flow.
 Near-term reinforcement plans for this area to meet growth and reliability issues have not been finalized.
-If a system impact study is performed for GI-2007-10, it is possible that the projects planned by the affected utilities may cause one or more other transmission facilities to be adversely impacted due to the addition of the proposed wind farm.
+If a system impact study is performed for GI-2007-12, it is possible that the projects planned by the affected utilities may cause one or more other transmission facilities to be adversely impacted due to the addition of the proposed wind farm.

-Contingency overloads were observed on PSCo's system.
-Under very high south-tonorth stressed conditions, the 100 MVA Waterton transformers and 150 MVA Daniels

-Park transformer may experience contingency overloads.
+Contingency overloads were also observed on PSCo's system.
+Under very high southto-north stressed conditions, the 100 MVA Waterton transformers and 150 MVA Daniels Park transformer may experience contingency overloads.
 PSCo has identified the need to upgrade these transformers and this will be accomplished through the Five Year Capital Budget process.
-Additional contingency overloads in the PSCo system system would be mitigated through PSCo's Transmission Facility Equipment Ratings Project and would be funded through PSCo's Five Year Capital Construction Budget.
+Additional contingency overloads in the PSCo system would be mitigated through PSCo's Transmission Facility Equipment Ratings Project and would be funded through PSCo's Five Year Capital Construction Budget.
 Contingency overloads on the IREA system could be mitigated by projects planned for completion in 2008 and 2012.